 This course is an introduction to audiology methods, pathologies of hearing, differential evaluation, physiological procedures, pediatric evaluation, hearing conservation, and rehabilitation.
 There is an emphasis on clinical application and hands on experience with audiology equipment.

 This course includes the study of the physiological, acoustic, and perceptual aspects of speech.
 Emphasis placed upon respiration, phonation, resonance, articulation, prosody, and acoustic phonetics.

-is a survey of speech and language disorders, seen in adulthoods.
-Prevention, assessment, and treatment are addressed.
-3 credits.
+This course is a survey of speech and language disorders, seen in adulthood.
+Cause, identification, assessment, and treatment are addressed.